 The process of identifying the feature importance is as follows:

-- We get a trained model on "normal" data; we calculate metrics for it, including value of loss function.
+- We get a trained model on "normal" data; we calculate metrics for it, including the value of loss function.

-- We shuffle the values in single column; make predictions using the resulting dataset.
+- We shuffle the values in a single column; make predictions using the resulting dataset.
 We use these predictions and true target values to calculate how much the loss function suffered from shuffling.
 That performance deterioration measures the importance of the variable that was just shuffled.

 - Return the data to its original order (undo the shuffle from step 2) and then repeat step 2 with the next column in the dataset, until the importance of each column is calculated.